What is the Difference Between Interstate vs Intrastate Trucking?

 Commercial motor vehicles used in interstate trucking are usually larger and carry bigger loads than those used in intrastate trucking.
 It is important to know the difference between these vehicles because accidents involving interstate trucks may have stricter regulations and more insurance coverage than intrastate trucks.

-Tanker trucks are commercial motor vehicles that are designed to carry liquid, gas and hazardous substances from one location to another.
+Tanker trucks are commercial motor vehicles that are designed to carry liquid, gas, and hazardous substances from one location to another.
 Similar in size to a railroad tank car, tanker trucks can be difficult to drive due to the volumes of the loads they carry.
 Fuel trucks also use tanks to transport materials to and from work sites.
 These trucks can be very dangerous in a collision when they are carrying flammable or explosive liquids.

 As the name suggests, flatbed trucks are trucks with a leveled bed attached to the rear.
-Ideal for transporting large, and sometimes over-sized loads using webbing straps and rope, these trucks make the process of loading and unloading deliveries time efficient and convenient.
+Ideal for transporting large, and sometimes oversized loads using webbing straps and rope, these trucks make the process of loading and unloading deliveries time-efficient and convenient.

 Keep in mind that the only way to be certain as to any commercial motor vehicle is to determine where it regularly conducts business and whether or not it crosses state lines.
+This may require hiring a Texas truck accident lawyer and filing a lawsuit.